sandbox-quantum/Tangelo/README.rst

    python -m ipykernel install --user --name=myenv

-Jupyter notebooks can also be displayed and executed in the cloud, removing the constraint of building a local development envrionement.
+Jupyter notebooks can also be displayed and executed in the cloud, with services such as Google Colab.
+This removes the constraint of building a local development envrionement, and enables users to run interactive notebooks on machines that may provide a better configuration than their own (more RAM, compute power, access to GPUs...).

-This process is described in the `tutorials <./TUTORIALS.rst>`_ file.
+Check out our `tutorials <./TUTORIALS.rst>`_ file for more details.

 Tests
 -----